An agreement between Ireland and the Permanent Court of Arbitration (PCA) strengthens Dublin’s position as a hub for international dispute resolution.

 What is arbitration?

-Why Dublin is a great location for arbitration
+Dublin as a centre for international arbitration

 1. The Arbitration Act 2010